GregoryLent/GregoryLent.github.io/_posts/2024-03-15-weather-data.md

 plt.show()
 {% endhighlight %}

 This code makes a new DataFrame with a column for year and a column for total rainfall in that year, then makes a new plot using this DataFrame.
-Note that in line 4 we removed the first and last years from the data since they don't represent a full year of rainfall, and thus can't be compared meaningfully to the other years.
+Note that we removed the first and last years from the data since they don't represent a full year of rainfall, and thus can't be compared meaningfully to the other years.

 ![Denver-annual-rainfall](https://Green9090.github.io/assets/img/Denver-annual-rainfall.png){: .mx-auto.d-block :}